 6 Stretches to Relieve Lower Back Pain

-- To start, lie down with your back on the floor.
+- To start, lie down facing up, so that your back is totally supported by the floor.

 - Bend your left knee at a 90° angle to keep your hips stable.
-Raise your right leg, trying to keep it as straight as possible.
-Your right hip should not lift off the floor, and the movement should come from the hip only.
+At the same time, raise your right leg, trying to keep it as straight as possible.
+Your right hip should not lift off the floor; the movement should come from the hip only.

 - Try to keep the leg in this position for 30 seconds to feel the stretch in the back of the right leg.

-- Now relax the knee and repeat three times with the same leg before switching sides.
+- Repeat three times with the same leg before switching sides.

 - Lie down with your back to the floor, keeping your knees bent and your feet flat on the floor.

-- While keeping one foot on the floor, raise the knee of the other leg towards your chest and try to hold this position for 15-20 seconds.
-You can deepen the stretch by embracing the leg and pulling it towards you.
+- While keeping one foot on the floor, raise the knee of your other leg towards your chest and try to hold this position for 15-20 seconds.
+For additional support, you can grab your raised knee with your arms.

 - Do 2-4 repetitions with each leg.